todstewart1001/Distance-Relay-in-PSCAD/README.md

 <img width="763" alt="diagram ieee9" src="dr2.png">

-Zone 3 contains zones 1 and 2, and so the mho circles compare fault impedance against only zone 3 to determine whether or not the breaker will trip.
-Only faults that lie outside of zone 3 will not trip.
+Zone 3 contains zones 1 and 2, and so the mho circles compare fault impedance against zone 3 radius to determine whether or not the breaker will trip.
+Only faults that lie outside of zone 3 will not trip the breaker.

 The following examples show the graphical outputs of various phase-to-ground faults.